Emilio Ambasz: Career

 Ambasz is the author of several books on architecture and design, among them Natural Architecture, Artificial Design, first published by Electa in 2001 and re-published four times since in expanded versions.
 "I detest writing theories.
 I prefer writing fables," he said in 2017.
 Domus magazine has published some of those fables, including this one:"Italy has remained a federation of city-states.
 There are museum-cities and factory-cities.
 There is a city whose streets are made of water, and another where all streets are hollowed walls.
 There is one city where all its inhabitants work on the manufacture of equipment for amusement parks; a second where everybody makes shoes; and a third where all its dwellers build baroque furniture.
 There are many cities where they still make a living by baking bread and bottling wine, and one where they continue to package faith and transact with guilt.
 Naturally, there is also one city inhabited solely by architects and designers.
 This city is laid out on a grid, its blocks are square, and each is totally occupied by a cubic building.
 Its wails are blind, without windows or doors.The inhabitants of this city pride themselves on being radically different from each other.
 Visitors to the city claim, however, that all inhabitants have one common trait; they are all unhappy with the city they inherited and moreover, concur that it is possible to divide the citizens into several distinct groups.
 The members of one of the groups live inside the building blocks.
 Conscious of the impossibility of communicating with others, each of them, in the isolation of his own block, builds and demolishes every day, a new physical setting.
 To these constructions they sometimes give forms which they recover from their private memories; on other occasions, these constructs are intended to represent what they envision communal life may be on the outside.Another group dwells in the streets.
 Both as individuals and as members of often conflicting sub-groups, they have one common goal: to destroy the blocks that define the streets.
 For that purpose they march along chanting invocations, or write on the walls words and symbols which they believe are endowed with the power to bring about their will.
 There is one group whose members sit on top of the buildings.
 There they await the emergence of the first blade of grass from the roof that will announce the arrival of the Millennium.
-As of late, rumors have been circulating that some members of the group dwelling in the streets have climbed up to the buildings' roof-tops, hoping that from this vantage point they could be able to see whether the legendary people of the countryside have begun their much predicted march against the city, or whether they have opted to build a new city beyond the boundaries of the old one."In the winter of 2011–12, Ambasz architectural, industrial, and graphic design work was exhibited at the Museo Nacional Centro de Arte Reina Sofía, Madrid, in a comprehensive major retrospective of his complete works.
+As of late, rumors have been circulating that some members of the group dwelling in the streets have climbed up to the buildings' roof-tops, hoping that from this vantage point they could be able to see whether the legendary people of the countryside have begun their much predicted march against the city, or whether they have opted to build a new city beyond the boundaries of the old one."In the winter of 2011–12, Ambasz's architectural, industrial, and graphic design work was exhibited at the Museo Nacional Centro de Arte Reina Sofía, Madrid, in a comprehensive major retrospective of his complete works.
 In 2017, Lars Mueller Publishers issued a much improved version in English (Emerging Nature: Precursor of Architecture and Design) of the book issued on the occasion of that exhibition.